Yoga Therapy Training

 Body, Mind, Spirit.
 Traditionally study revered texts of Yoga – the Bhagavad Gita, Upanishads and The Radiance Sutras – and then personally experience the wisdom through your body with asana, breathwork, meditation, mantra and dance.
 An enlightening experience!

-40 Hours – Mental & Emotional Wellness with Amy Weintraub, Dr. Linda Chamberlain, Mo Minahan and John Vosler
+40 Hours – Mental & Emotional Wellness with Amy Weintraub, Shawnee Thornton Hardy, Flossie Park, Mo Minahan and John Vosler

 Through an exploration of both the Eastern and Western understandings of trauma, PTSD, depression, anxiety and grief, we will study evidence based yogic interventions to support sustained mental and emotional wellness.